Updated: Oct 16

 Faking it until you make it isn’t always that easy especially when life is sending you lemons but if you’re serious about having happy days, you need to practice pasting a smile on your face.
 Smiling releases a neurotransmitter called dopamine which instantly uplifts your mood.
 Your brain doesn’t know if that smile is real or not – all it knows it must be happy!

 Make smiling a daily habit and watch how other people respond to you by giving you a smile back.
 That alone will get you into a happy mood!
-PS: Slipping on these AIMNUO Happy Face Slippers may be all you need to start smiling again.

 2. Hack the Happiness Chemicals